jbakchr/mandril-cli/README.md

 ## Prerequisites

-Before getting started you'll need to have the following software installed:
+Before getting started you'll need to have Node.js and Git installed.
+This software can be found and installed from here:

+### Needed software

 - [Node.js](https://nodejs.org/en/)
 - [Git](https://git-scm.com/)